-Retired man trying to save Medicare threatened by the DHS instead
+A retired man trying to save Medicare is threatened by the DHS for his trouble.

 A 66-year-old man who is trying to ‘save Medicare’ has been legally threatened by the Department of Human Services (DHS) for using the Medicare logo on his not-for-profit website.

 The ‘irony’ is that the department is not turning its attack dogs on the Coalition and the Labor party for doing exactly the same thing.